-At 30 June 2021, the Group had approximately 320 employees for its operations in China, Hong Kong and Macau.
+At 30 June 2022, the Group had 284 employees for its operations in China, Hong Kong and Macau.
 The Group's employees are remunerated in accordance with their work performance and experience.
 The Group also participates in a retirement benefit scheme for its staff in the PRC and a defined Mandatory Provident Fund Scheme for its staff in Hong Kong.
-For the year ended 30 June 2021, no forfeited contributions by the Group on behalf of employees who leave the scheme prior to vesting fully in such contributions was used by the Group to reduce the existing level of contributions.
-The Group has adopted a share option scheme as well as a share award plan of which the Board may, at its discretion, grant options or award shares to eligible participants of the share option scheme and the share award plan respectively.
-At 30 June 2021, the Company had no share option outstanding (30 June 2020: Nil).
-No share was purchased for the share award plan and no share award was granted since the adoption of the share award plan to 30 June 2021.
+For the year ended 30 June 2022, no forfeited contributions by the Group on behalf of employees who leave the scheme prior to vesting fully in such contributions was used by the Group to reduce the existing level of contributions.
+The Group has adopted a share option scheme on 21 December 2018 as well as a share award plan on 12 June 2020 of which the Board may, at its discretion, grant options or award shares to eligible participants of the share option scheme and the share award plan respectively.
+During the year ended 30 June 2022, no share options were granted or to be granted, exercised, cancelled nor lapsed and the Company had no share options outstanding under the share option scheme at 30 June 2022 (30 June 2021: Nil).
+Since the adoption of the share award plan and upto 30 June 2022, no share has been purchased nor held under the shares pool and hence no share awards have been granted and to be granted.